Universal Credit (UC) is a new benefit that replaces the following six benefits:

 Get the right bank account

-Universal Credit is paid monthly into your chosen bank or Post Office account.
+Universal Credit is paid monthly into your chosen bank or building society account.

-If you don’t have one you will need to open an account.
+If you don’t have one you'll need to open an account.
 For more information on how to do this visit the Citizens Advice website.

 You will need access to the internet and an email address to apply for and manage your account online.